Which Scandinavian languages should I learn?

 Three For The Price Of One.

-Danish and Norwegian are almost identical when it comes to the written part.
+Danish and Norwegian are almost identical in the written form.
 Spoken Swedish and Norwegian are also quite similar.

 However, Finnish and Icelandic are different.

 Language learning is never easy.
-It requires a lot of time, effort, persistence, and discipline.
+It requires considerable time, effort, persistence, and discipline.

-While regional dialects can present challenges, learning anyone is like learning three in one!
+While regional dialects can present challenges, learning one is akin to learning three in one.

-Norwegians, Danes, and Swedes can communicate without knowing the other.
+Norwegians, Danes, and Swedes can communicate without knowing each other.

 Norwegian, Swedish, and Danish are the three most natural languages for English speakers to pick up.

-If you know English, you will notice many cognates right at the start.
+If you know English, you will notice many cognates immediately.
 However, learning any of these Nordic languages, notably Norwegian, is relatively easy.

-It is easy to learn with lots of vocabulary and word order, similar to English.
+It is easy to learn, with an extensive vocabulary and word order similar to English.

 3. Immigration to Nordic Countries

-Sweden, Norway, Finland, and Denmark are among the best countries to live in.
+Sweden, Norway, Finland, and Denmark are among the best countries in which to live.

-It is especially crucial for people who relocate to Nordic countries for an extended period, whether for studies or job opportunities.
+It is especially crucial for individuals who relocate to Nordic countries for an extended period, whether for studies or employment.

-Suppose you are serious about getting a job in Sweden, Denmark, or Norway.
+Suppose you are serious about obtaining employment in Sweden, Denmark, or Norway.
 In that case, your number one priority should be learning it.

 Speak the native language where you want to work and live.
 You’ll see immense benefits in your everyday life almost immediately.